Nicolelam8891/newsreader/newsreader/README.md

 Upon selecting an article on the home screen, you are directed to a dedicated page that provides a more detailed view of the article.
 This page is thoughtfully designed to offer a summary and for those seeking the full story, a direct link is provided to read the article on the original website.

 DarkSky ensures you can always find their way back home with intuitive navigation features.
 If you get lost and accidently go down a bad route, you can easily navigate your way back home and continue reading!
+<br></br>
-Enjoy my app during the day or at night, you are only a click away!
+Use my app while admiring the night sky and stars, you are only a click away!

 # Preview of App:
 ![newsreader](https://github.com/Nicolelam8891/newsreader/assets/132624450/b5fe17c2-0472-4274-aaef-3a9ae4ea2849)